LGR2/LGRblog/content/post/DJ.md

 +++
-title = "Thoughts on DJing"
-description = "My latest hobby" date = "2024-06-25"
-author = "Leon Reilly"
-categories = [
+title = "The Unexpected Poetry of DJing" description = "Some thoughts on my latest hobby" date = "2024-06-25" author = "Leon Reilly" categories = [